alexgagnon/big-data-final-project/README.md

 - [ ] - better exception handling
 - [ ] - use LSH for template matching
+- [x] - edit distance similarity metric
-- [ ] - move to objects or classes so don't hardcode tuple indexes
+- [ ] - move to objects or classes so we don't hardcode tuple indexes
-- [ ] - different similarity methods
 - [ ] - query google to see if a given template makes sense
+- [ ] - fix entity URIs data structure
+- [ ] - waiting spinner
+- [ ] - also find properties redirects (i.e. 'born' should redirect to 'birth date')
+- [ ] - benchmark against other Simple QALD datasets
+- [ ] - instead of

 ## Concepts